CommandPost/CommandPost/README.md

 ## Developer Guide:

 You can access the Developer Guide [here](http://dev.commandpost.io/).
+This includes information on Installation & Usage.

+You can also read our Developer Code of Conduct [here](https://github.com/CommandPost/CommandPost/blob/develop/CODE_OF_CONDUCT.md).